palbot-gg/docs/docs/index.md

 Whether you're a server admin or player, you'll find everything you need here.

 ## Features
-- PalAPI Commands — Control your server effortlessly.
-- Pals Database — View detailed stats and abilities for every Pal.
-- Items Database — Search and learn about in-game items.
+- REST API: Control multiple servers easily with built-in REST API support.
+- RCON: Send commands to your server remotely.
+Supports UTF8 and Base64 (PalDefender).
+- Server Stats: View real-time server information through the REST API.
+- Player Tracking: See who’s joining and leaving your servers.
+- Paldeck: Look up pals, their stats, skills, and where to find them.
-- Breeding Calculator — Find perfect parent combos for desired eggs.
+- Breeding Guide: Find breeding combos for any pal.
+- Item List: Browse items available in the game.
-- Building Database — View structures, descriptions, and materials.
+- Building Info: View details on buildable structures.
-- Live Map — Get a detailed map showing locations of all players on your server.
+- Passives List: Search for pal passives and what they do.
+- Spawn Locations: Quickly find where pals spawn on the map.
+- Live User Map: See players on the map in real time.
+- Guild Bases: Display active base locations from PalDefender data.

 ## Getting Started
 Use the sidebar to navigate through each section.